 One of the main advantages of statistical shape models is that they can perform efficient segmentations with noisy data.
-Since the PDM can only deform in the range specified by the training set, it can achieve acceptable results even in the presence of noise.
-Unlike, the correction algorithm can be affected by the image noise because it freely deforms the contour points without taking into account the shape of the object.
-We then reduce the effect of the image noise by previously applying a Gaussian filter to the sequence of images.
+Since PDM can only deform in the range specified by the training set, it can achieve acceptable results even in the presence of noise.
+Nonetheless, the correction algorithm can be affected by noise in the image because it freely deforms the contour points without taking into account the shape of the object.
+In order to reduce the effect of the image noise we previously applied a Gaussian filter to the sequence of images.